newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 3. Save the file and reload the page in the web browser.

-Note that the second row of additional charts is never drawm because the `state.appId` is always NULL.
-There's presently no way to set its value.
+Note that the second row of additional charts is never drawn because the `state.appId` is always NULL.
+We're not currently setting its value.
 Let's fix that.

-4. Add the following method to your Nerdlet React component, e.g. after the `contructor(props)` we added above:
+4. Add the following method to your Nerdlet React component after the `contructor(props)` we added above:

 ```javascript
     setApplication(inAppId, inAppName) {